JamieB92/portfolio-project-three/README.md

 * Do the hints show the correct number of items needed to defeat the intruders on game over.
     * Yes the users is presented with the correct number.
     * I have tested this by being defeated by the intruder and getting game over.

+### Escape Pod

+* Is the user able to escpae and complete the game after collecting all items?
+    * Yes, the user is able to complete the game.
+    * I have tested this by collectig all items and going to the escape pod.

+* Does the correct message show depending on the items in the users backpack?
+    * The user is able to see the correct screen dependent on items in the backpack.
+    * I have tested this by having the correct items in the backpack and seeing the complete game screen.
+    * I have tested this by having the incorrect items in the backpack and the game tell me to find the code.